 Local chocolate production, actual bars of what we call chocolate, first occurred in the late 1990s.
 A company in the City Of Belmopan began producing a rough but delicious chocolate bar under the name Food of the Gods.
 This first Belizean chocolate company was owned by Belizean Richard Burns and his wife.
 Richard was an entrepreneur and former manager at Hummingbird Hershey.
 The company had a great name as the Latin for cacao is Theobroma, which means food of the gods.
 The company was short lived and no chocolate was made again here until 2007 when Goss Chocolate made their first bars.

-Goss Chocolate was started by me Kerry Goss and my wife Linn , on the Placencia Peninsula in the southern part of the country.
-Finding a high quality bean available here, we incorporated old style European techniques to produce a world class chocolate.
+Goss Chocolate was started by Kerry Goss and his wife Linn , on the Placencia Peninsula in the southern part of the country.
+Finding a high quality bean available here, they incorporated old style European techniques to produce a world class chocolate.

 They now produce organic Dark chocolate, Milk chocolate, White chocolate and a Special Dark chocolate as well as producing cocoa powder for home use and for dairy production of chocolate milk and ice cream.